-Over the past 30 years, more than 800 organizations have sponsored Executive MBA students at Columbia Business School as a means of investing in — and retaining — their most valued employees and thus making an investment in the future of their firms.
+For the past 30 years, more than 800 organizations have sponsored Executive MBA students at Columbia Business School.
+Many of these companies have sponsored multiple high-potential professionals.
+This is a testament to the benefits of investing in — and retaining — valued employees.
+Key point: Your MBA degree is an investment in the company’s future.

-Columbia Executive MBA students must be fully employed from the time of application through completion of the program.
+- As an Executive MBA student, you must be fully employed from the time of application through completion of the program.

-Friday/Saturday students are required to submit written authorization from their employer stating permission to attend class on workdays and to complete the program.
-Sponsorship letters must be submitted as part of a student’s application.
+- Friday/Saturday: As a student in the Friday/Saturday program, you are required to submit written authorization from your employer stating permission to attend class on workdays and to complete the program.
+Sponsorship letters must be submitted as part of your application.

-Saturday-only students are not required to attain employer sponsorship of any kind, though it is welcome.
+- Saturday option: As a Saturday-only student, you are not required to attain employer sponsorship of any kind, though it is welcome.

-- Do your homework: Talk to your HR department and ask about your company’s policy on continuing education.
+- Do your homework.
+Ask your HR department about your company’s policy on continuing education.
 Find out whether other employees in your firm have previously received company sponsorship.
 If so, you might be able to talk to the recipients or HR about how to proceed.
-Most importantly, start the process early.
+Start the process early!

-- Frame the request in terms that make clear the benefits to your employer: let your employer know that the Columbia Executive MBA Program is not a cost but an investment that adds immediate value to the company.
-The strategic thinking, entrepreneurial training, and decision-making skills you gain — and apply immediately — will help give your company a competitive edge.
+- Frame your request.
+It’s important to make the benefits clear.
+Let your employer know that the Columbia EMBA Program is not just a cost, but an investment that adds value to the company.

-- Create a proposal: cost out the time and money needed.
-It may be helpful to include a comparison of the Columbia Executive MBA Program with other schools’ programs.
-If you are willing to make a commitment to your current firm, let the your manager know this up front; the company will be more apt to make an investment in you if you do so.
+- Create a proposal.
+Your employer will appreciate the effort you make to detail the time and money needed.
+It may be helpful to include a comparison of the Columbia EMBA Program with other schools’ programs.
+If you are willing to make a commitment to your current firm, let your manager know this upfront; the company will be more apt to make an investment in you if you commit to them in return.

-- Use this website as an asset: Encourage your manager and other decision makers to visit the Information for Sponsors page.
-Have your company contact the School at email@example.com or 212-854-1961 with any questions or concerns.
+- Use this website as an asset.
+Encourage your manager and other decision makers to visit the Information for Sponsors page.